 - The value of the digital currencies still varies a lot (AKA: it’s highly volatile), so it’s possible that the amount you send may already be worth more or less by the time it arrives at the destination

-- You have a pay a fee of a small percentage of total value you deposit in Coinbase.
-If you use credit card, this fee can be up to 3%
+- You have a pay a fee of a small percentage of the total value you deposit in Coinbase.
+If you use a credit card, this fee can be up to 3%

 - It can take a few days for the purchase of Bitcoin to be finalized.
 With Ethereum and Litecoin, the buy and sell confirmation is faster

 - It’s a new market and many people still don’t know how it works

 Personal experience with Coinbase: I once made an online purchase where it was cheaper to pay with digital currencies than with credit cards.
 So, I used Coinbase to buy a small number of Bitcoins and sent them to the online store.
 Everything was fine and it was super easy.